What time is the America’s Cup? Schedule and race days

 When is the America’s Cup final?

-The 37th America’s Cup will be raced from Saturday 12 October, as a first to seven race wins match-race series in Barcelona.
+The 37th America’s Cup is being raced from Saturday 12 October, as a first-to-seven race wins match-race series in Barcelona.

 When are the race days?